mikepatel/Simpsons-CNN/README.md

 # Simpsons-CNN
 ## Overview
-* CNN model to detect characters from The Simpsons
+* CNN model to classify characters from The Simpsons
 * Trained using TensorFlow 2.0

 ## Data